Blendify/blender-manual/blender_docs/manual/game_engine/introduction.rst

 - Audaspace: A sound library for control of audio.
 Uses OpenAL or SDL.
 - Bullet: A physics engine featuring 3D collision detection, soft body dynamics, and rigid body dynamics.
-- Detour: A path finding and spatial reasoning toolkit.
+- Detour: A pathfinding and spatial reasoning toolkit.
 - Recast: A state of the art navigation mesh construction tool set for games.

 When creating a game or simulation in the BGE, there are four essential steps: